mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Regular Expression -
 A regex is a concise string definition that enables pattern matching and parsing for strings.

+**REPL:**
+Read Evaluate Print Loop -
+The text user interface that you get when you run Python on the command line without any script input

 **SaaS:**
 Software as a Service -